saylorsolutions/binmap/README.md

   * This mapper function doesn't require a target because it's intended to be flexible, and the assumption is that a target would be available in a closure context.
 * Support for "magic numbers," or byte sequences that are usually used as prefixes for binary data.
   * We don't usually want to store this data, but we want to ensure that we're reading the expected file format.
-  * If the magic number doesn't match when using `MagicNumber`, then a specific error will be returned.
+  * If the magic number doesn't match when using `MagicNumber`, then `ErrMagicMismatch` will be returned.

 ## Common patterns